 There check on "Show process from all users".
-Click on "Refresh" Button then go and find the w3wp.exe process and shown below.
+Click on the "Refresh" Button then go and find the w3wp.exe process as shown below.
 And next click on "Attach" Button

 Then look at the debug point and you must have debugged point looks as shown on the left which indicates that the Process attached successfully.